BeeGFS Hive Index

 BeeGFS Hive Index Creation

-You can create an index using In-Tree (Inside Filesystem) or Out-Of-Tree(Outside filesystem) options as per the requirements.
+You can create an index using In-Tree (Inside Filesystem) or Out-Of-Tree(Outside Filesystem) options as per the requirements.

 For creating the index use the subcommand create-index.